 Like any other essay, a literary analysis outline also has the following structure:

-Literary analysis essay sections | What it includes? |
+Literary analysis essay sections What does it include?

-An introduction | It informs the reader about the subject of your article. |
+An introduction It informs the reader about the subject of your article.

-Body paragraphs | It uses text proof to construct a case. |
+Body paragraphs It uses text proof to construct a case.

-A conclusion | It concludes the key argument you showed in your review. |
+A conclusion It concludes the critical argument you showed in your review.

 It is essential to read the text and make notes.
-While reading, pay attention to those items that are really intriguing, shocking, or even confounding in your review.
+While reading, pay attention to items that are really intriguing, shocking, or even confounding in your review.

 Identify the language and symbols used by the author